IvanTheTerrible2003/IvanTheTerrible2003/README.md

 ## Hello my fellow developers.
 My name is Iván (like Iván the Terrible hahaha funny joke get it?)

 I write code for all sorts of things, I'm always coding and always learning.
-Currently in my last semester of software engineering.
+Just finished my last semester of software engineering.

 # 📊 Stats: